Welcome to the Web's No.1 guide on hiking the Salkantay Trail to Machu Picchu.

 There are a number of great local trekking companies who offer excellent services and run a responsible operation, but finding them can be tough.
 With these guys you should expect to pay US$500-US$800 for a 5D/4N itinerary, depending on group size, and there shouldn’t be any hidden or additional costs.

 We hope that we have answered many of your questions about the Salkantay trek.
-If you have any unanswered questions, please contact us directly and we will respond within 24hours.
+If you have any unanswered questions, please leave a comment below and we will respond within 24 hours.
 We very much welcome questions or feedback so that we can keep this article up to date.
 Thanks!

 Tags: Salkantay Trek, Salkantay Trail, Salkantay Trekking, Salkantay Trek to Machu Picchu, Salkantay Trek Peru, Camino Salkantay, Salkantay Pass, Salkantay Peru, Salkantay Trail Peru, Salcantay trail